NovatecConsulting/angular-workshop/docs/agenda.md

 # Agenda

+- Prerequisites
   - Web-Applications
     - Theory:
       What is an SPA?
       What will be generated to run?
     - Building Systems

 - Angular
   - Basic Concept